-During the fall semester of the second year, the student, in collaboration with their research Advisor, will prepare a detailed proposal that describes the proposed research to be conducted for the PhD dissertation as part of BMB:5282:Ao2.
+During the fall semester of the second year, the student, in collaboration with their research Advisor, will prepare a detailed proposal that describes the proposed research to be conducted for the PhD dissertation as part of BMB:5282:Ao2 and MICR:6265 (Introduction of Grant Writing).
 The form of this proposal should follow the guidelines given in the next section.
 This PhD Dissertation proposal and Individual Development Plan (IDP) should be submitted to the student's PhD Dissertation Committee 7 calendar days prior to the student's meeting with his/her committee.
 The meeting is scheduled near the end of the fall semester of the second year.